T-and-T/LD26/spec.md

   * `game` - the game that the entity belongs to
   * `time` - the number of iterations of the game loop that it takes to move the entity.
 I'm not sure if this is necessary, it really depends on what we want the speed of an entity to be determined by.
   * `location` - an object containing the x and y coordinates of the entity's location on the game grid; use this as a read only variable, as changing this manually will simply confuse the game engine into oblivion rather than move the entity
+  * `moving` - true when the entity is in an animated motion from one cell to another, false otherwise
+  * `timeMoved` - the number of iterations since the entity started moving

 ### Public Methods

   * `constructor(level)` - level is the level of the entity; see the section about levels for more details
   * `move(direction)` - direction is 0 for north, 1 for east, 2 for south, and 3 for west.
-The entity will be moved one space in the specified direction, at the speed specified by this.speed.
+The entity will be moved one space in the specified direction, at the speed specified by `this.time`.
   * `update()` - called once per iteration, except when the entity is moving from one cell to another.
 The game logic relative to the entity should be contained in this function.
   * `die()` - called when the entity dies.